-- since 01 April 2018, landlords of relevant domestic private rented properties must not grant a tenancy to new or existing tenants if their property has an Energy Performance Certificate (EPC) rating of F or G (as shown on a valid EPC for the property);
+When the MEES regulations were first implemented in April 2018, landlords of relevant domestic private rented properties were no longer allowed to grant a tenancy to new or existing tenants if the property had an Energy Performance Certificate (EPC) rating of F or G, unless an exemption applied.

 All domestic private rented sector properties in England and Wales must have an EPC rating of E or above if they are: